hchenqi/DynamicEditor/README.md

 Interpreter functions can be constructed by following principles:

-- Given interpreter functions F1(T1), F2(T2), ..., Fn(Tn) in order, a union interpreter function F(T) can be constructed with T being the union type of sub-types <T1, T2, ..., Tn>.
+- Given interpreter functions F1(T1), F2(T2), ..., Fn(Tn), a union interpreter function F(T) can be constructed with T being the union type of sub-types < T1, T2, ..., Tn >.

-- Given a union interpreter function F(T) with T being the union type of sub-types <T1, T2, ..., Tn> and an integer index i in (1, 2, ..., n), the interpreter function for Ti can be constructed by copying the ith sub- interpreter function Fi(Ti) from F(T).
+- Given a union interpreter function F(T) with T being the union type of sub-types < T1, T2, ..., Tn > and an integer index i in (1, 2, ..., n), the interpreter function for Ti can be constructed by copying the ith sub- interpreter function Fi(Ti) from F(T).

-- Given interpreter functions F1(T1), F2(T2), ..., Fn(Tn) in order, a tuple interpreter function F(T) can be constructed with T being the tuple type of sub-types { T1, T2, ..., Tn }.
+- Given interpreter functions F1(T1), F2(T2), ..., Fn(Tn), a tuple interpreter function F(T) can be constructed with T being the tuple type of sub-types { T1, T2, ..., Tn }.

 ### Constructor Function and Type Registry

 An item with dynamic type stores the construction guide for the interpreter function of its data.
-The interpreter function for the item can also be called a constructor function.
+The interpreter function for the item can also be called a constructor function for the output interpreter function.

 A union interpreter function is a constructor function with the integer index stored in the item being the construction guide.

 There are also constructor functions for constructing union and tuple interpreter functions at runtime.

-Basic interpreter functions F1(T1), F2(T2), ..., Fn(Tn) where T1, T2, ..., Tn are basic types can be kept in a type registry, each with a unique reference.
+Basic interpreter functions F1(TF1), F2(TF2), ..., Fm(TFm) where TF1, TF2, ..., TFm are derived from basic types T1, T2, ..., Tn can be kept in a type registry, each with a unique reference.
 Other interpreter functions can be constructed with them by certain constructor functions.
+Multiple interpreter functions can share the same type for the input item but interpret in different ways.

 For example:

-- An item with arbitrary tuple type stores a list of references to interpreter functions in the type registry { rF1, rF2, ..., rFk } along with the payload data.
-The interpreter function for this item, the tuple constructor function C, reads the list of references and constructs a tuple interpreter function by looking up the corresponding interpreter functions in the type registry R = { rF1 ~ F1(T1), rF2 ~ F2(T2), ..., rFn ~ Fn(Tn) }.
+- An item with arbitrary tuple type stores a list of references to interpreter functions in the type registry { rF1, rF2, ..., rFk } along with the payload tuple.
+The interpreter function for this item, the tuple constructor function, reads the list of references and constructs a tuple interpreter function by looking up the corresponding interpreter functions in the type registry R = { rF1 ~ F1(TF1), rF2 ~ F2(TF2), ..., rFm ~ Fm(TFm) }.

-  > { { k, rF1, rF2, ..., rFk }, payload }: T, C(T) { R } -> payload: T' { T1, T2, ..., Tk }, F(T') { F1(T1), F2(T2), ..., Fk(Tk) }
+  > { { k, rF1, rF2, ..., rFk }, { t1: T1, t2: T2, ..., tk: Tk } }: T, F(T) { R } -> { t1: T1, t2: T2, ..., tk: Tk }: T', F'(T') { F1(T1), F2(T2), ..., Fk(Tk) }

-- Similarly, an item with arbitrary union type stores a list of references to interpreter functions in the type registry along with the payload data.
-The union constructor function C reads the list of references and constructs a union interpreter function.
+- Similarly, an item with arbitrary union type stores a list of references to interpreter functions in the type registry along with the payload union.
+The union constructor function reads the list of references and constructs a union interpreter function.

-  > { { k, rF1, rF2, ..., rFk }, payload }: T, C(T) { R } -> payload { tag, payload' }: T', F(T') { 1 ~ F1(T1), 2 ~ F2(T2), ..., k ~ Fk(Tk) }
+  > { { k, rF1, rF2, ..., rFk }, { i, payload } }: T, F(T) { R } -> { i, payload }: T', F'(T') { 1 ~ F1(T1), 2 ~ F2(T2), ..., k ~ Fk(Tk) }

-- An item with dynamic length arbitrary array type stores the reference to the interpreter function for a single sub-item in the type registry and the length of the array along with the payload data.
+- An item with arbitrary type dynamic length array type stores the reference to the interpreter function for a single sub-item in the type registry and the length of the array along with the payload array.
 The array constructor function reads the reference and the length and constructs a constant length array interpreter function.

-  > { { rF, l }, payload }: T, C(T) { R } -> payload: T'[l], F(T'[l]) { F(T'), F(T'), ..., F(T') }
+  > { { rF0, l }, t: T'[l] }: T, F(T) { R } -> t: T'[l], F'(T'[l]) { F0(T'), F0(T'), ..., F0(T') }

 Moreover, the constructor functions themselves can be put in the type registry.
 This allows for interpreting items with any type.

 - An item with any type stores the reference to an interpreter function along with the payload data.
 The any constructor function reads the reference and constructs the interpreter function for the payload.
 This resembles to how an item with union type is interpreted.

-  > { rF, payload }: T, C(T) { R } -> payload: T', F(T')
+  > { rF', payload: T' }: T, F(T) { R } -> payload: T', F'(T')

-The constructed interpreter functions can be put back in the type registry having their own references.
-They can be stored in the constructed form, or stored as the construction guide with a fixed constructor function.
+The constructed interpreter functions can also be stored in the type registry having their own references.
+They can be stored in the constructed form, or as the construction guide for a fixed constructor function.

 For example:

-- The constructed tuple interpreter function can be stored as `{ rC, { k, rF1, rF2, ..., rFk } }` in the type registry where rC is the reference to the tuple constructor function.
+- Tuple interpreter function for items with tuple type of sub-types { T1, T2, ..., Tk } can be stored as `{ rFC, { k, rF1, rF2, ..., rFk } }` in the type registry where rFC is the reference to the tuple constructor function FC.

-  > { rF, payload }: T, C(T) { ...R, rF ~ { rC', { k, rF1, rF2, ..., rFk } } } -> { { k, rF1, rF2, ..., rFk }, payload }: T', C'(T') { R }
+  > { rF, { t1: T1, t2: T2, ..., tk: Tk } }: T, F'(T) { R, rF ~ { rFC, { k, rF1, rF2, ..., rFk } } } => { { k, rF1, rF2, ..., rFk }, { t1: T1, t2: T2, ..., tk: Tk } }: T', FC(T') { R }

-Thus, functions are also data.
-This allows for them to be identified and reused.

-### Construction of Item Data
+### Construction of Item

-The item data is constructed according to the construction of its interpreter function.
+An item is constructed according to the construction of its interpreter function.
 This is the reverse process of interpreting an item.

 For example:

-- Given a sub-item ti with type Ti, an item with union type T of sub-types <T1, T2, ..., Tn> where i is in (1, 2, ..., n) can be constructed by attaching the tag i to the data of the sub-item.
+- Given a sub-item ti with type Ti, an item with union type T of sub-types < T1, T2, ..., Tn > where i is in (1, 2, ..., n) can be constructed by attaching the index i to the sub-item.

-  > ti: Ti --> { i, ti: Ti }: T <T1, T2, ..., Tn>, F(T) { 1 ~ F1(T1), 2 ~ F2(T2), ..., n ~ Fn(Tn) }
+  > ti: Ti --> { i, ti: Ti }: T < T1, T2, ..., Tn >

-- Given sub-items t1, t2, ..., tn with type T1, T2, ..., Tn respectively, an item with tuple type T { T1, T2, ..., Tn } can be constructed by putting the data of the sub-items together.
+- Given sub-items t1, t2, ..., tn with type T1, T2, ..., Tn respectively, an item with tuple type T { T1, T2, ..., Tn } can be constructed by putting the sub-items together.

-  > t1: T1, t2: T2, ..., tn: Tn --> { t1: T1, t2: T2, ..., tn: Tn }: T, F(T) { F1(T1), F2(T2), ..., Fn(Tn) }
+  > t1: T1, t2: T2, ..., tn: Tn --> { t1: T1, t2: T2, ..., tn: Tn }: T

-- Given an item with tuple type T { T1, T2, ..., Tn } and the references of interpreter functions { rF1, rF2, ..., rFn } for each of the sub-item in the type registry, an item with arbitrary tuple type T' can be constructed by attaching the reference list to the tuple.
+- Given an item with tuple type T { T1, T2, ..., Tn } and the references of interpreter functions { rF1, rF2, ..., rFn } for each of the sub-item in the type registry, an item with arbitrary tuple type T' can be constructed by attaching the reference list to the original item.

-  > { t1: T1, t2: T2, ..., tn: Tn }: T --> { { n, rF1, rF2, ..., rFn }, { t1: T1, t2: T2, ..., tn: Tn }: T }: T', C(T') { R }
+  > { t1: T1, t2: T2, ..., tn: Tn }: T --> { { n, rF1, rF2, ..., rFn }, { t1: T1, t2: T2, ..., tn: Tn }: T }: T'

-- Given an item t with type T and the reference of its interpreter function rF in the type registry, an item with any type can be constructed by attaching the reference to the item data.
+- Given an item t with type T and the reference of its interpreter function rF in the type registry, an item with any type can be constructed by attaching the reference to the original item.

-  > t: T --> { rF, t: T }: T', C(T') { R }
+  > t: T --> { rF, t: T }: T'

-- Given an item with union type T of sub-types <T1, T2, ..., Tn> and the references of interpreter functions { rF1, rF2, ..., rFn } for each of the sub-type in the type registry, an item with arbitrary union type T' can be constructed by attaching the reference list to the item data.
+- Given an item with union type T of sub-types < T1, T2, ..., Tn > and the references of interpreter functions { rF1, rF2, ..., rFn } for each of the sub-type in the type registry, an item with arbitrary union type T' can be constructed by attaching the reference list to the original item.

-  > { i, ti: Ti }: T <T1, T2, ..., Tn> --> { { n, rF1, rF2, ..., rFn }, { i, ti: Ti }: T }: T', C(T') { R }
+  > { i, ti: Ti }: T < T1, T2, ..., Tn > --> { { n, rF1, rF2, ..., rFn }, { i, ti: Ti }: T }: T'

   One might notice that this could possibly be simplified to an item with any type by just keeping the ith interpreter function reference:

-  > { { n, rF1, rF2, ..., rFn }, { i, ti: Ti }: T }: T', C(T') { R } => { rFi, ti: Ti }: T'', C'(T'') { R }
+  > { { n, rF1, rF2, ..., rFn }, { i, ti: Ti } }: T => { rFi, ti: Ti }: T'

 ## Components